dekarrin/ictiobus/docs/fishi-usage.md

     ```

 Sections in FISHI do not need to be in any particular order, and you can define
-as many of the same type of section as you'd like.
+as many sections with the same type as you'd like.
 For instance, you can have a
 Grammar section, followed by a Tokens section, followed by an Actions section,
 followed by another Tokens section.
 The order of the types of sections doesn't
 matter; all of the statements in the Tokens section are read in the order they